jasim003/terraform_eks_setup/README.md

 # AWS EKS Setup using Terraform
-This setup uses a two-node cluster and has autoscaling set up to keep the minimum number of nodes required for high availability.
+This setup uses a two-node cluster in the private subnet and access the application via the LoadBalance and has autoscaling set up to keep the minimum number of nodes required for high availability

 # Providers used in the code
 * AWS